 You can initiate MALET/VE, HPA/VE, DVS, NPA, and NETOU independently of CML/VE.
-Refer to the appropriate reference manual for the procedures for independent initiation of these products (manual ordering information is in the preface).
+Refer to the appropriate reference manual for the procedures for independent initiation of these products (manual ordering information is in About This Manual).

 CDCNET and NPA Environments